Subjective idealism: History

 Thinkers such as Plato, Plotinus and Augustine of Hippo anticipated idealism's immaterialistic thesis with their views of the inferior or derivative reality of matter.
 However, these Platonists did not make Berkeley's turn toward subjectivity.
 Plato helped anticipate these ideas by creating an analogy about people living in a cave which explained his point of view.
 His view was that there are different types of reality.
 He explains this with his cave analogy which contains people tied up only seeing shadows their whole life.
 Once they go outside, they see a completely different reality, but lose sight of the one they saw before.
 This sets up the idea of Berkley's theory of immaterialism because it shows how people can be exposed to the same world but still see things differently.
 This introduces the idea of objective versus subjective which is how Berkeley attempts to prove that matter does not exist.
 Indeed, Plato rationalistically condemned sense-experience, whereas subjective idealism presupposed empiricism and the irreducible reality of sense data.
 A more subjectivist methodology could be found in the Pyrrhonists' emphasis on the world of appearance, but their skepticism precluded the drawing of any ontological conclusions from the epistemic primacy of phenomena.

 Yogacarin thinkers such as the 7th-century epistemologist Dharmakīrti, identified ultimate reality with sense-perception.
+Within the Advaita Vedānta tradition, the 16th-century philosopher Prakāśānanda developed a doctrine of radical subjective idealism known as dṛṣṭi-sṛṣṭi-vāda ("creation through perception"), according to which the phenomenal world has no existence independent of the perceiving subject.
+Martine Chifflot has demonstrated that this doctrine had developed entirely independently within the Vedāntic tradition, more than a century and a half before Berkeley's esse est percipi, without any Western influence.

 The most famous proponent of subjective idealism in the West was the 18th-century Irish philosopher George Berkeley, whose popularity eclipsed his contemporary and fellow Anglican philosopher Arthur Collier, who perhaps preceded him in refuting material existence or, as he says a "denial of an external world."
 Berkeley's term for his theory was immaterialism, according to which the material world does not exist, and the phenomenal world is dependent on humans.
 Hence the fundamental idea of this philosophical system (as represented by Berkeley or Mach) is that things are complexes of ideas or sensations, and only subjects and objects of perceptions exist.
 "Esse est percipi," meaning, "to be is to be perceived," is how Berkeley summarized his argument.
 He believed that things exist if they are understood and seen the same way, writing: "for the Existence of an Idea consists in being perceived".
 This categorizes everything as objective or subjective.
 Matter is subjective because everyone perceives matter differently.